parsaeisa/Notes/Software engineering/work culture.md

 - Design, generally thinking about what to do ??
 - Starting new projects

+### Leading level

+I think in a leading level, the developer (?!) should checks the services' health **overally**.
+A leader in the first place should:
+- Monitor services, check their health
+- Only think about their improvement
+- And think about the feasibility of those improvements based on the resources
+    * resources are mainly time and team members.
+These two factors specify the priority

+Then the leader must break the problem to smaller ones (it can be accomplished by a meeting with team members) and dispatch them between team members.
+He must see:
+- Members unboardings
+- Their recent tasks
+- Their Desire

 ## Required

 Against the mindset that nowadays media are providing, anything is not simple :))